future-proof-iot/Femto-Container_tutorials/tutorial_3/README.md

 This tutorial shows other ways to interact with the operating system, through function bindings.
 Function bindings provide the virtual machine with an interface through which to interact with the host operating system during the execution of the virtual machine.

-This tutorial is under construction: for now it just shows how to use a femto-container to read sensor data and to advertize it as a Bluetooth Low-Energy (BLE) service.
+*Note*: This tutorial is under construction: for now it just shows how to use a femto-container to read sensor data and to advertize it as a Bluetooth Low-Energy (BLE) service.

 ## Goals

 - Compile and run the heart-rate and temperature sensor femto-container example
 - Show interaction through bindings
 - Store read-only data in the application
+- *(under construction)*

 ## Steps